Mansour Kaziha, Nader Awad identified as victims in San Diego Mosque attack

 That came after friends and family identified Amin Abdullah, a security guard credited with thwarting the attackers, as the third man killed.
 The alleged gunmen were later found dead of apparent self-inflicted gunshot wounds.
 Police have been investigating the attack as a hate crime.

-The chairman of the Mosque’s board of directors, Ahmed Shabaik, said all three men had played a role in responding to the gunmen.
+The chairman of the Mosque’s board of directors, Ahmed Shabaik, told Al Jazeera all three men had played a role in responding to the gunmen.

 Mansour Kaziha, a longtime employee of the mosque, called police before he was killed, Shabaik said.
 Nader Awad, a member of the mosque who lived across the street, rushed to the facility when he heard gunshots.